acend/infrastructure/docs/README.md

 This repo creates the basic acend infrastructure using Terraform and ArgoCD.

-We use [Hetzner](https://www.hetzner.com/cloud) as our cloud provider and [RKE2](https://docs.rke2.io/) to create the kubernetes cluster.[Kubernetes Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision lobalancer from a Kubernetes service (type `Loadbalancer`) objects and also configure the networking & native routing for the Kubernetes cluster network traffic.
+We use [Hetzner](https://www.hetzner.com/cloud) as our cloud provider and [RKE2](https://docs.rke2.io/) to create the kubernetes cluster.
+[Kubernetes Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision lobalancer from a Kubernetes service (type `Loadbalancer`) objects and also configure the networking & native routing for the Kubernetes cluster network traffic.

 [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is used to deploy resourcen on the Kubernetes Cluster